While there has been research into the subject, there are still many unknowns.

 "As the planet warms, the moisture content of the atmosphere will also increase.
 And that's the basic fuel that drives thunderstorms.
-It's where the storms get their energy from... as we warm the planet that will increase the energy available for producing storms," Brooks explained.
+It's where the storms get their energy from... as we warm the planet that will increase the energy available for producing storms," Brooks said.
 "The other primary ingredient, the shear that organizes the storm, is likely going to decrease."

 The wind shear will likely decrease due to a lower temperature contrast from pole to pole.

 Since one major factor favors a more conducive environment for severe thunderstorms to spark with a warming climate and another is less conducive for severe thunderstorm organization, it is very difficult to determine how severe weather will change in the future.

 "We may see a shift toward non-tornadic wind storms in the future, but that's still a preliminary result," Brooks added.
 Straight-line winds may increase since high wind shear is not as much of an influence, while the frequency and strength of tornadoes may not change very much.